draftdev/jobs/contract-writer.md

 You may also have to work with developers or source code samples occasionally.
 You don't have to be an expert coder, but you should be able to scan a piece of code and get some idea about what's going on.

 ### Expectations:
-- 6-10 ~1500-word articles per month (depending on your availablity)
+- 6-10 ~1500-word articles per month (depending on your availability)
 - Consistent 1-2 day turnarounds on edits (usually 1-2 rounds per article)
 - Weekly editorial planning meeting for each month's assignments